sphinx-doc/sphinx/doc/config.rst

    The style name to use for Pygments highlighting of source code.
 Default is ``'sphinx'``, which is a builtin style designed to match Sphinx' default style.

+   .. versionchanged:: 0.2.1
-If it's a fully-qualified name of a custom Pygments style class this is then used as custom style.
+      If the value is a fully-qualified name of a custom Pygments style class, this is then used as custom style.

 .. confval:: template_bridge

-   A string with the fully-qualified (that is, including the module name) name of a callable (or simply a class) that returns an instance of :class:`~sphinx.application.TemplateBridge`.
+   A string with the fully-qualified name of a callable (or simply a class) that returns an instance of :class:`~sphinx.application.TemplateBridge`.
 This instance is then used to render HTML documents, and possibly the output of other builders (currently the changes builder).

 .. _html-options: